 Want to find a secluded spot in the Lake District to take in the view?
 We’ve hidden beaches that are perfect for paddling in, hills where you can enjoy the sunset without the crowds, and small gardens where you can take in the scents.
 We’ve even some tiny iconic buildings that you can enjoy just on your own, or with family and friends.

 Built on a bridge over a beck in bustling Ambleside, this quaint little building was, amazingly, once home to a family of eight.

-An enchanting woodland garden full of unusual shrubs and trees, with rambling paths and a different delight around each corner.
+This enchanting woodland garden begins to wake up in spring and proudly display colourful delights amidst an array of unusual shrubs and trees.
+Follow the rambling paths and discover a different delight around every corner.